By: Maureen Wilkin, Federal Benefits Specialist, NITP

 - Married to a Social Security covered worker

-- Worker must file for his/her earned benefit
+- The worker must file for his/her earned benefit

-- Spouse must be at least 62 years of age
+- The spouse must be at least 62 years of age

 - See https://www.ssa.gov/oact/quickcalc/spouse.html